-Research into FLC is complicated because of the limited experimental tools that can be used to study this rare cancer.
+Study Overview: Research into FLC is complicated because of the limited experimental tools that can be used to study this rare cancer.
 While tests in laboratory animals such as mice are useful tools, they do not reflect the human disease due to inherent differences between mice and humans.
-To date, experimental models that can provide insights into human disease development and progression are highly sought after.
+Consequently, experimental models that can provide insights into human disease development and progression are highly sought after.

-In this research project, the researchers will build new models using human cells to study FLC.
-The researchers will make use of lab-grown three-dimensional human mini-livers, so-called “organoids”.
-These organoids can be grown from the two most important cells in the liver: the ductal cells and the hepatocytes.
-The researchers will then precisely modify the DNA of the organoids using CRISPRCas9 technology, also called molecular scissors, to mimic the mutations (changes in the DNA) that have been found in FLC.
-The researchers will also try to identify from which particular liver cell type the cancer is initiated.
+The overall goal of this research project was to build new models using human cells to study FLC.
+The researchers made use of lab-grown three-dimensional human mini-livers, so-called “organoids”.
+These organoids were grown from the two most important cells in the liver: the ductal cells and the hepatocytes.
+The researchers then precisely modified the DNA of the organoids using CRISPRCas9 technology, also called molecular scissors, to mimic the changes in the DNA that have been found in FLC.

 By constructing and using such FLC models, the researchers hope to increase our current understanding of the origin of FLC tumors, and eventually create useful model systems for performing drug screens to identify new therapies.

 Key Findings: In this study, the investigators successfully “knocked-in” FLC’s characteristic DNAJB1-PRKACA fusion gene into organoids.
 They found that this altered the normal hepatic cells to resemble FLC cancer cells in some respects, especially by changing patterns of gene expression in ways consistent with actual tumor cells.
 However, these gene-modified organoids did not fully transform into malignant cancer cells.
 While the DNAJB1-PRKACA fusion is clearly known to be the driver of FLC, and essential for the growth and survival of FLC tumor cells, in this study at least one additional genetic change was required to yield aggressive tumor growth.